 While he is no longer involved with software testing in a hands-on manner, his new role keeps him just as engaged and eager to learn.

-“Similar to when I started out in software testing, I’ve quickly grown to like my new role because I didn’t know what to expect.
-The previous experiences have helped, but it is a whole different and much broader scope of responsibilities, so there’s a lot of things I needed to figure out.
+“Similarly to when I started out in software testing, I’ve quickly grown to like my new role because I didn’t know what to expect.
+The previous experiences have helped, but it’s a whole different and much broader scope of responsibilities, so there’s a lot of things I needed to figure out.
 Before, my primary concern was the technical side of the process.
-To an extent, it still is one of my responsibilities, but there’s also building and managing client relationships, the needs of team members, the expectations of upper management, and the timely delivery of our project work – a lot of different things I needed to learn and still do.”
+To an extent, it still is one of my responsibilities, but there’s also building and managing client relationships, the needs of team members, the expectations of upper management, and the timely delivery of our project work—a lot of different things I needed to learn and still do.”

 Uroš acknowledges that many of his peers he meets at conferences and other industry events are surprised by this fact.

-“Many people in my professional network have asked me that same question – how come you stayed in one place for so long?
+“Many people in my professional network have asked me that same question: how come you stayed in one place for so long?
 My answer to that is always simple: I never got bored.
 From day one until now, I was always in a position to learn new things and make my work interesting.
 Even in periods when I was involved with one project for a long time, say several years, I was never bored.
 Every day I would discover and learn something new, whether from the technical perspective, domain perspective, or anything else.
-You can always find ways to develop yourself as a tester and a professional, do things better than before, try out new things, and never get bored. “
+You can always find ways to develop yourself as a tester and a professional.
+Do things better than before, try out new things, and you’ll never be bored. “